octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

   cannot tolerate the risk in production.
 Even then, the fork lives at the connector layer; we don't need to fork the engine.
 * **Wrapper** — primary mode.
-Most adaptation is "an indexit Python package that imports cocoindex and adds Sparkle semantics."
+Most adaptation is "an indexit Python package that imports CocoIndex and adds Sparkle semantics."
 * **Upstream PR** — appropriate for symlink containment, cargo-deny integration, and any new generic-purpose connector.
 * **Replace** — reserved for the case where we conclude during